 The UW Alcohol and Drug Abuse Institute is a multidisciplinary research center which coordinates research and training about addiction throughout the University and works closely with faculty of the Addiction Psychiatry Residency Program.
 The Alcohol and Drug Abuse Institute has its own library as a learning resource available to residents.

-Residents participate with multidisciplinary post-graduate fellows (psychology, social work, nursing, and occupational therapy) in weekly seminars.
-The Seminar Series is organized by and led by faculty member John S. Baer, PhD, a nationally recognized expert in education and training in the field of addiction and includes the following topics:
+Residents participate with multidisciplinary post-graduate fellows (addiction medicine, psychology, social work, nursing, and chaplain) in weekly seminars.
+The Seminar Series is organized by and led by faculty member Kendal Browne, PhD, which includes the following topics:

 - Diagnosis – DSM-5

 - Epidemiology of Substance Abuse

 - Treatment Seeking and Engagement